 Out of breadcrumbs, or in need of a gluten-free or keto-friendly alternative?
-Here are a bunch of substitutes for both dried and soft breadcrumbs.
+Here are a bunch of breadcrumb substitutes, whether your recipe calls for dried or soft breadcrumbs.

 What’s the Difference Between Dried and Soft Breadcrumbs?